groboclown/godot-bootstrap/components/ext_controllers/README.md

 ![example](left_right_container.png)

+Both the `HBoxContainer` and the `left_right_container` give the UI a natural, fixed width along with a variable width.
+"Natural and fixed" here refers to components whose size should not change depending on a change in screen size, but have a width that is dictated by internal logic.
+For example, a `Label` is a fixed size, but can change depending upon the translation of the text.

+You can think of an `HBoxContainer` as being a *left justified* container, whereas a `left_right_container` is a *right justified* container.
+The two can be used together to create a left and right side of a fixed, natural length.

+### Using

 To add the container into the node tree, add the node as a "Container" type, then, at the bottom of the Inspector properties for this new object, select the Script **Load** option, and choose